watson-intu/self-docs/workshops-devcon/Workshop3-CreatingAnEmotionAgent/lab-docs/workshop_3.md

 4. Locate `EmotionAgent` in the `body.json` file, and notice the `m_NegativeTones` and `m_PositiveTones` strings.
 To understand the tone of the input, these strings are compared to OnTone().

 5. Change `EmotionAgent` to `WorkshopThreeAgent` or the name you gave your class.
 As the instructions used `WorkshopThreeAgent`, the `"Type_"` field becomes `"Type_" : "WorkshopThreeAgent"`.
-6. Now find `"m_EmbodimentCreds":{ ... }` in your `body.json` file.
-Replace this with the complete set of credentials you copied over into your text editor from the Intu Gateway in step 4 of the previous section.
 7. Save your changes.

 ### 3. Building Intu